 Step 2: Register for Diocese of Rockford Marriage Preparation

-1. Gift of Self: Marriage Preparation seminar
+HYBRID – Gift of Self: Marriage Preparation Seminar *Will become available in June*

 Step 3: Continue with ongoing marriage preparation & formation throughout your engagement